The program allows you to perform a literature search on (currently) the following journals:

 The Journal of the Oughtred Society (All volumes to Vol 26 No. 1 2017)

-The Slide Rule Gazette (All volumes to the Colin Barnes Memorial Issue Autumn 2016)
+The Slide Rule Gazette (All volumes to Issue 17 Autumn 2017)

 International Meeting of Slide Rule Collectors (With thanks to the UKSRC - All volumes to the 22nd Meeting September 2016)